artanvrajolli/ArtanVrajolli/README.md

-### Hi there 👋
- `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+## Introduction

+Hello!
+I'm Artan Vrajolli, and I'm thrilled you're visiting my GitHub profile.

+## Current Projects

-- 🔭 I’m currently working on The Social Plus
+- 🔭 I’m currently working on The Social Plus.

+## Learning & Growth

-- 🌱 I’m currently learning Frontend
+- 🌱 I’m currently learning Frontend Development, with a focus on Node, React, NextJS.

+## Collaboration

-- 👯 I’m looking to collaborate on all techs/programming language
+- 👯 I’m always looking for opportunities to collaborate on interesting projects.
+I have experience in a variety of techs/programming languages and I'm always looking to expand my skill set.

-- 📫 How to reach me email:artanvrajolli@gmail.com
+## Contact

+- 📫 If you'd like to get in touch, the best way is through email at artanvrajolli@gmail.com.
+- 💼 You can also connect with me on LinkedIn https://www.linkedin.com/in/artanvrajolli/.
+I'd love to hear from you!